spacetelescope/astrogrism/docs/quickstart.rst

     world_to_grism = g_obs.geometric_transforms["CCD1"].get_transform("world", "grism_detector")

-This transform would then allow you to calculate the coordinates on the dispered image given a right ascension and declination (currently required to be in degrees), the wavelength of interest (specified as a `~astropy.units.Quantity`), and the order of the dispersed spectrum::
+This transform would then allow you to calculate the coordinates on the dispersed image given a right ascension and declination (currently required to be in degrees), the wavelength of interest (specified as a `~astropy.units.Quantity`), and the order of the dispersed spectrum::